jorgefg4/todolist/README.md

 * `PUT /tasks/:id`: mark a task as completed
 * `DELETE /tasks/:id`: deletes a task

 The API achieves data persistence using a PostgreSQL implemented database with the SQL-boiler ORM.
-This database is initialized with a single "tasks" table.
+This database is initialized with a single "tasks" table through the .sql file.
 This table contains the columns of 'id', 'name' and 'check_valid'.

+Golang templates have been used for the implementation of the web interface.

+The api has been dockerized using a docker-compose of two containers: one for the app and one for the postgres database.
+The environment variables necessary to establish the connection with the database are defined in the docker-compose.
+The database can be managed using the "pgAdmin" software.

 ### Technologies
 ***
 A list of technologies used within the project: